 If Your Institution engages a Sending Institution, such Sending Institution acts as Your Institution’s agent (and, thus, your sub-agent) under the Program, as set forth above.
 Sending Institution’s services include the facilitation of transfers by Sending Institution, as agent for Your Institution, of Program Deposits to and from the Program Accounts at Receiving Institutions under the Program.
 The name and additional information about the Sending Institution is set forth on the Program Information Notice.
 Your Institution may change the Sending Institution, engage a new Sending Institution or cease engagement of a Sending Institution in its sole discretion at any time, with or without notice to you.
 For the DDM-Indirect Source-Specific Order Program, Your Institution may use the Settlement Bank or Custodian as the Sending Institution.

 If Your Institution engages a Sending Institution, Your Institution establishes and maintains a deposit account at Sending Institution for purposes of receiving and transferring Program Deposits in connection with the Program (“Source Institution Account”).
 The Source Institution Account is maintained in a manner designed to preserve the eligibility of Program Deposits for pass-through deposit insurance coverage.
-Stable or Your Institution maintains records of the Program Deposits held in the Source Institution Account.
+R&T or Your Institution maintains records of the Program Deposits held in the Source Institution Account.

-Additional Information about Stable
+Additional Information about R&T and Stable

-Stable acts as the administrator of the Program and provides services to Your Institution (or, if Your Institution engages Sending Institution, to Sending Institution), such as recordkeeping, administrative, agency, and other services relating to that Program.
-Stable is not a bank, credit union, broker-dealer, or investment adviser.
-Stable does not provide any investment-related advice or make any recommendations to you or Your Institution.
-Stable acts as agent for Your Institution (or, if Your Institution engages Sending Institution, for Sending Institution) and, thus, your sub-agent.
-You are a customer of Your Institution and you do not have, and nothing herein or otherwise (including, if offered to you, through your use of the DepositView Portal which is powered by Stable but offered to you by Your Institution) creates, any customer or other direct, indirect or third-party beneficiary relationship between you and Stable or any duty or obligation (express or implied) owed by Stable to you, including any fiduciary or disclosure obligation.
+R&T acts as the administrator of the Program and provides services to Your Institution (or, if Your Institution engages Sending Institution, to Sending Institution), such as recordkeeping, administrative, and other services relating to that Program.
+Stable acts as agent for Your Institution (or, if Your Institution engages Sending Institution, for Sending Institution) and, thus, your sub-agent for the purpose of holding Program Deposits at Settlement Bank and Receiving Institutions in such agent capacity in connection with the Program.
+Neither R&T nor Stable is a bank, credit union, broker-dealer, or investment adviser.
+Neither Stable nor R&T provide any investment-related advice or make any recommendations to you or Your Institution.
+You are a customer of Your Institution and you do not have, and nothing herein or otherwise (including, if offered to you, through your use of the DepositView Portal which is powered by R&T but offered to you by Your Institution) creates, any customer or other direct, indirect or third-party beneficiary relationship between you and R&T or Stable or any duty or obligation (express or implied) owed by R&T or Stable to you, including any fiduciary or disclosure obligation.
 The Program Accounts at the Receiving Institutions are opened and maintained in a manner designed to preserve the eligibility of Program Deposits for pass-through deposit insurance coverage.
-Stable administers an Allocation Process (as defined below) to determine the Receiving Institution(s) into which Program Deposits will be deposited under the Program, and Stable or Your Institution maintains records of Program Deposits maintained in the Program Accounts at the Receiving Institutions (and, if Your Institution engages Sending Institution, the Source Institution Account).
+R&T administers an Allocation Process (as defined below) to determine the Receiving Institution(s) into which Program Deposits will be deposited under the Program, and R&T or Your Institution maintains records of Program Deposits maintained in the Program Accounts at the Receiving Institutions (and, if Your Institution engages Sending Institution, the Source Institution Account).

 Additional Information about Settlement Bank and Custodian